uboslinux/ubos-docs/sphinx/developers/manifest/customizationpoints.rst

 Apps and accessories may defined "customization points", which enable the user to configure the app or accessory at deploy time.

+If you invoke ``ubos-admin createsite`` and specify an app that declares one or more required customization points, you will be asked for values for those customization points.
+(If you specify ``--askForAllCustomizationPoints`` as argument, you will be asked for values for all customization points, not just the requires ones.)

 Here is an example:

 .. code-block:: json